 Rounding off the “Rethinking the Island” series, this book shares critical and creative insights on the methodologies and associated practices, protocols, and techniques used by those in island studies and allied fields.
 It explores why and how islands serve powerful analytical ends.
 Authored by three scholars who work in and across geography, sociology, and literary studies and incorporating conversations with colleagues from around the world, the work considers significant, interdisciplinary questions shaping the field, including on belonging, boundedness, decolonization, governance, indigeneity, migration, sustainability, and the consequences of climate change.
 In the process, the authors model what it means to think about and rethink island and archipelagic methodologies and point to emergent innovations in the field.

-Elaine Stratford is professor of cultural and political geography at the University of Tasmania.
+Elaine Stratford is professor of geography at the University of Tasmania.
 She led the Rethinking the Island series with Godfrey and Elizabeth, is editor-in-chief of Geographical Research, a deputy editor of Island Studies Journal, and an active member of the International Small Islands Studies Association.

 Godfrey Baldacchino is professor of sociology at the University of Malta.
 He previously served as Canada research chair and UNESCO co-chair in island studies at the University of Prince Edward Island and as president of the International Small Islands Studies Association.
 He set up Island Studies Journal in 2006 and served as its editor until 2016.